Incredibly challenging trek to Himalayan Valleys, tranquil highland hamlets and sacred monasteries!

 Everest High Valley Trek is an outstanding trek, which passes the high valleys of the Khumbu.
 Flying from Kathmandu to Lukla, we follow the Dudh Koshi valley up to the Sherpa capital of Namche then follow the quiet trail to Thame village in the Bhote Koshi valley.
-Descending to Khumjung, we are treated to incredible views of Kantega and Thamserku and the Nuptse-Lhotse wall with Everest so realistic above.
-At Khumjung we camp below Khumbila Peak, home of the patron God of the Khumbu, before continuing up the Dudh Koshi valley to Gokyo’s alpine lakes.
-We ascend up to Gokyo Ri while at Gokyo for a 360 degree panorama of snow-capped peaks in Everest Region.
+Then after descending to Khumjung, we are treated with incredible views of Kantega, Thamserku, Nuptse-Lhotse wall and Everest so realistic towering above.
+At Khumjung we stay below Khumbila Peak, home of the patron God of the Khumbu, before continuing up the Dudh Koshi valley to Gokyo’s alpine lakes.
+We ascend up to Gokyo Ri for a 360 degree panorama of Ngozumpa Glacier, Gokyo valley and the snow-capped peaks in Everest Region.

 From Gokyo, we take lower route along the valley and rejoin the main trail to Everest Base Camp via Phortse.
 Our route provides a magnificent approach to the Khumbu glacier with unbelievable vistas of the surrounding peaks and glaciers.
 We follow the Khumbu glacier, first to Lobuche and then to Gorak Shep.
-Our camp here gives us the opportunity to ascend Kala Pattar for even more fantastic views of Everest and the surrounding mountains and.
+Our camp here gives us the opportunity to ascend Kala Pathar (5545m) for even more fantastic views of Everest and the surrounding mountains.
 We also have a day to visit Everest Base Camp, at the foot of Khumbu Icefall.

 The best time to go for Everest High Valley Trek is during March to May [spring] and September to December [autumn].